runeh/typical-fetch/README.md

 `TypicalHttpError` or `TypicalWrappedError`.
 The latter wraps an inner exception that is likely more specific.

+The `TypicalHttpError` includes the `Response` object so consumers can extract more information from it as needed.
+The default error handing will not have called the `.text()` and `.json()`methods on the response, so these can bue used when parsing the error.

 ```typescript
 const fetcher = buildCall() //
   .method('get')